nawah-io/nawah_docs/intro_features.md

 Nawah Cache Workflow gives developers the power to cache queries without having a hassle.
 Simple instructions, and condition checkers and developers get apps with dynamic cache feature.

 ## The Cron we All Like!
 Nawah has Cron-like Jobs Workflow that allows developers to run background tasks using Cron timing expression.
-The jobs can be Nawah calls, or simple Python function that can be run for any purpose.
+The jobs can be Nawah calls or simple Python function that can be run for any purpose.

 ## Analytics that just Work
-Nawah offers module-level Analytics Workflow that allow you developers to insert sample instructions which generate `Analytic` docs which can be later used programmatically by other modules, or for handy data researches.
+Nawah offers module-level Analytics Workflow that allow you developers to insert sample instructions which generate `Analytic` docs which can be later used programmatically by other modules or for handy data researches.